nymea/nymea-app/README.md

 nymea-app is licensed under the terms of the GNU General Public License, version 3 or (at your option) any later version (SPDX identifier:
 GPL-3.0-or-later).
-The complete GPL text is available in `LICENSE.GPL3`.
+Every `.cpp/.h/.qml` file in `nymea-app/` and `experiences/` now carries the SPDX + GPL header that attributes both nymea GmbH and chargebyte austria GmbH <contact@nymea.io>.
+The complete GPL text is available in `LICENSE.GPL3`, with third-party notices kept in `LICENSES/`.

 libnymea-app is licensed under the GNU Lesser General Public License version 3 (SPDX identifier: LGPL-3.0-or-later).
-The full LGPL v3 text can be found in `LICENSE.LGPL3`.
+The full LGPL v3 text can be found in `LICENSE.LGPL3`, and the headers inside `libnymea-app/` have been updated accordingly.